sammilucia/ASUS-G14-Debloating/README.md

 2. To install new NVIDIA and AMD drivers, I recommend installing both in "clean-up" or "clean install" mode, which deletes all the previous drivers and settings, then installing the most minimal set of drivers you need.

 ## Procedure

-[Edit 1] **Armoury Crate Control interface** still exists in Device Manager > System devices.
-I'm going to leave this for now because a) it will just be reinstalled if we remove it, b) it's likely just an endpoint for the AniMe matrix display, and doesn't actually do anything without the Armoury Crate software installed, and c) I don't want to cause any power management issues or use a really hacky solution.
-(Everything else in this procedure is pretty clean.)

 ### Software cleanup
 Using your uninstaller of choice: